informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/15-generic-store.md

-We managed to get `KvStorePersonQuerier` we defined earlier to not only work with a generic context containing an `FsKvStore`, but also work with any `PersonId` and `Person` types that satisfy some constraints.
+We managed to get `KvStorePersonQuerier` we defined earlier to not only work with a generic context containing an `FsKvStore`, but also work with any `PersonId` and `Person` types that satisfy certain constraints.

 We can further generalize the implementation of `KvStorePersonQuerier` to work with _any_ key-value store implementation.
-With that, we will for example be able to swap our store implementation from file-based to in-memory easily.
+With that, we can easily swap our store implementation from file-based to memory-based.

 ```rust
 # use std::fmt::Display;